Delta V Calculator

 When calculating delta-v, you can use either the effective exhaust velocity or the specific impulse of the engine.
 Those are different quantities, but they are still closely related.
 Let's check them out.

 The specific impulse of a reaction engine is a quantity defining the efficiency of the generation of thrust.
 It equals the change in momentum (in physics lingo, impulse) per unit mass of fuel — or using different words, the time for which an engine can generate thrust equal to its mass at of acceleration.
-We have a whole calculator dedicated to it — go check it out!
+We have a whole calculator dedicated to it, the specific impulse calculator — go check it out!

 The effective exhaust velocity is a way to tackle the same problem, but omitting the reference to Earth's gravity ().
 This is a measure of the speed of the gases produced by the engine when they exit the exhaust cone.
 The term effective is added because, in practice, the value of exhaust velocity varies across the cone's surface.
 The value used is a good approximation of a uniform velocity.